collocations.org

 PHRASES

-a conflict of interests
+a conflict of interest, a conflict of interests (esp.
+BrE)

-have sb''s (best) interests at heart
+have sb's interests at heart

 Although he was sometimes too strict with his children, he had their best interests at heart.